Abhinav-Upadhyay03/ideaWeb/ISSUES.md

 - There is no ranking mechanism.
 This can be solved with one like per person and even seperation of ideas according to domains.
 - The ideas are not sorted to different types.

-These are some of the issues that must be remedied to make this project better..
+These are some of the issues that must be remedied to make this project better.